iotaledger/wasp/documentation/docs/guide/example_projects/fair_roulette.md

 The Fair roulette example project is a simple betting game in which players can bet on a number within a certain range.

-The game consists of many rounds in which the player will try to bet on the right number to win a share of the placed funds.
+The game consists of many rounds in which the player will try to bet on the right number to win a share of the bet funds.

 A round is running for a certain amount of time.
 In the example its 60 seconds.
 In this timeframe, incoming bets will be added to a list of bets.
 After 60 seconds have passed, a winning number will be randomly generated and all players who made the right guess will receive their share of the pot.